 A closer look at the rival bids to host the 2026 World Cup

-The hosts of the 2026 World Cup will be decided in Moscow on Wednesday.
+The hosts of the 2026 World Cup will be decided in Moscow today.

 Here, Press Association Sport looks at the rival bidders from Morocco 2026 and United 2026 (a joint bid from the United States, Canada and Mexico).